lbrdr/salon/README.md

 # Customer Management System with Point of Sales for Hairliners Salon Metrolane Complex
-To start the program, do:
-`npm start`
-in the parent directory.
+Perform `npm install` in the parent directory to install the dependencies first.
+Then, to start the program, do `npm start`.